tigranv/Useful_Examples_C-Sharp/Collections IEnumerable IEnumerator/README.md

 # User Collections IEnumerable, IEnumerator  <img src="https://cloud.githubusercontent.com/assets/24522089/21962098/41a510c8-db36-11e6-95ef-eb392a0a1919.png" align="right" width="150px" height="150px" />

+It is a best practice to implement **IEnumerable** and **IEnumerator** on your collection classes to enable the foreach syntax, however implementing IEnumerable is not required.
+If your collection does not implement IEnumerable, you must still follow the iterator pattern to support this syntax by providing a GetEnumerator method that returns an interface, class or struct.
+You must provide a class that contains a Current property, and MoveNext and Reset methods as described by IEnumerator, but the class does not have to implement IEnumerator.

 ### [MyList] (https://github.com/tigranv/Useful-examples/blob/master/Collections%20IEnumerable%20IEnumerator/MyList/MyList.cs) is a my analogy of class List<T>

 > Example of using